 All this isn't quite as silly as it may seem, because different forms of the same equation can suggest very different things.
 The usual way of writing the equation, $E = mc^2$, suggests the possibility of obtaining large amounts of energy by converting small amounts of mass.
 It brings to mind the possibilities of nuclear reactors, or bombs.
-Stated as $m = E/c^2$, Einstein's law suggests the possibility of explaining mass in terms of energy.
+Stated as m = E/c^2 , Einstein's law suggests the possibility of explaining mass in terms of energy.
 That is a good thing to do, because in modern physics energy is a more basic concept than mass.
 Actually, Einstein's original paper does not contain the equation $E = mc^2$, but rather $m = E/c^2$.
 In fact, the title is a question: "Does the Inertia of a Body Depend Upon its Energy Content?"
-From the beginning, Einstein was thinking about the origin of mass, not about making bombs.
+From the beginning, Einstein was thinking about the origin of mass, not about making

 Modern QCD answers Einstein's question with a resounding "Yes!"
-Indeed, the mass of ordinary matter derives almost entirely from energy - the energy of massless gluons and nearly massless quarks, which are the ingredients from which protons, neutrons, and atomic nuclei are made.
+Indeed, the mass of ordinary matter derives almost entirely from energy-the energy of massless gluons and nearly massless quarks, which are the ingredients from which protons, neutrons, and atomic nuclei are made.

 The runaway build-up of antiscreening clouds, which I described before, cannot continue indefinitely.
 The resulting color fields would carry infinite energy, which is not available.
 The color charge that threatens to induce this runaway must be cancelled.
 The color charge of a quark can be cancelled either with an antiquark of the opposite color (making a meson), or with two quarks of the complementary colors (making a baryon).
-In either case, perfect cancellation would occur only if the particles doing the canceling were located right on top of the original quark - then there would be no uncanceled source of color charge anywhere in space, and hence no color field.
+In either case, perfect cancellation would occur only if the particles doing the canceling were located right on top of the original quark-then there would be no uncancelled source of color charge anywhere in space, and hence no color field.
 Quantum mechanics does not permit this perfect cancellation, however.
-The quarks and antiquarks are described by wave functions, and spatial gradients in these wave function cost energy, and so there is a high price to pay for localizing the wave function within a small region of space.
+The guarks and antiquarks are described by wave functions, and spatial gradients in these wave function cost energy, and so there is a high price to pay for localizing the wave function within a small region of space.
 Thus, in seeking to minimize the energy, there are two conflicting considerations: to minimize the field energy, you want to cancel the sources accurately; but to minimize the wavefunction localization energy, you want to keep the sources fuzzy.
-The stable configurations will be based on different ways of compromising between those two considerations.
-In each such configuration, there will be both field energy and localization energy.
-This gives rise to mass, according to $m = E/c^2$, even if the gluons and quarks started out without any non-zero mass of their own.
-So the different stable compromises will be associated with particles that we can observe, with different masses; and metastable compromises will be associated with observable particles that have finite lifetimes.
+The stable configurations will be based on different ways of compromising between these two considerations.
+In each such configuration, there will be both field energy

-Figure 4: Comparison of observed hadron masses to the energy spectrum predicted by QCD, upon direct numerical integration of the equations, exploiting immense computer power [11].
+Fig. 4.
+Comparison of observed hadron masses to the energy spectrum predicted by QCD, upon direct numerical integration of the equations, exploiting immense computer power.
 The small remaining discrepancies are consistent with what is expected given the approximations that were necessary to make the calculation practical.
+(Figure reprinted with permission from the Center for Computational Physics, University of Tsukuba, Tsukuba, Japan.)